amart565/Dell-Optiplex-3040-SFF-Hackintosh-Big-sur-11.2.3-Guide/README.md

 *I will update this guide after installing a Low Profile RX560, and will note whether sleep works after this point.

+Make sure to input your Serial, Board Serial and UUID into the config!
+I have anonymized it.